-On June 29, 2005, Governor George E. Pataki, Mayor Michael R. Bloomberg, WTC developer Larry A. Silverstein, and architect David Childs announced the revised design for the Freedom Tower (now referred to as One WTC).
-The Freedom Tower soars to 1,776 feet, highlighting the New York City Skyline.
-For more information on One WTC (the Freedom Tower), please visit the LMDC website at www.renewnyc.com.
+On June 29, 2005, Governor George E. Pataki, Mayor Michael R. Bloomberg, WTC developer Larry A. Silverstein and architect David Childs announced the revised design for the Freedom Tower.
+The Freedom Tower will soar to 1,776 feet, highlighting the New York City Skyline.
+For more information on the Freedom Tower, please visit the LMDC website at www.renewnyc.com.